-The Women in Asia Forum is affiliated with the Asian Studies Association of Australia and hosts a biannual interdisciplinary conference.
+The Women in Asia Forum is supported by the Asian Studies Association of Australia and hosts a biannual interdisciplinary conference.

 Previous conferences include:

 - 2017 Women in Asia Conference, Women in the Asian Century: Challenges and Possibilities, University of Western Australia, 26-28 September.
-Organiser, Laura Dales.
+Organisers, Laura Dales, Lyn Parker.

 - 2010: 10th Women in Asia Conference, Crisis, Agency and Change, Australian National University, 29 September – 1 October.
 Organiser, Tamara Jacka.